A bit about me

 Support beyond movement – I consider the full picture of your well-being, not just exercise.

 I understand that emotional, social, and physical factors shape your relationship with movement.
-Together, we’ll navigate these influences and create a personalised, sustainable movement plan that works for you.
+Together, we’ll build a movement plan that works for you.

 a photo of the studio